-Arun Menawat - Chief Executive Officer and Director - Dr. Menawat has an accomplished history of executive leadership success in the healthcare industry.
-From April 2003 until joining Profound, he served as the Chairman, President and CEO of Novadaq Technologies Inc., a Toronto Stock Exchange ("TSX") and Nasdaq listed company that marketed medical imaging and therapeutic devices for use in the operating room.
+Arun Menawat - Chief Executive Officer and Director - Dr. Menawat has served as the Chief Executive Officer of Profound since 2016.
+He has an accomplished history of executive leadership success in the healthcare industry.
+Prior to joining Profound in August 2016, he served as the Chairman, President and CEO of Novadaq Technologies Inc., a Toronto Stock Exchange ("TSX") and Nasdaq listed company that marketed medical imaging and therapeutic devices for use in the operating room, from 2003 to 2016.
 Previously, he was President and Chief Operating Officer and Director of another publicly listed medical imaging software company, Cedara Software.
 His educational background includes a Bachelor of Science in Biology, University of District of Columbia, Washington, D.C., and a Ph.D. in Chemical Engineering, from the University of Maryland, College Park, MD, including graduate research in Biomedical Engineering from the National Institute of Health, Bethesda, MD.
 He also earned an Executive M.B.A. from the J.L.
 Kellogg School of Management, Northwestern University, Evanston, IL.

 Brian Ellacott - Director - Mr. Ellacott is an experienced global medical device executive.
-Mr. Ellacott joined Belmont Medical Technologies ("Belmont Instrument LLC") as CEO in December 2017.
-Belmont Instrument LLC is a Boston-based private equity owned medical device company with a leading global position in fluid warming and infusion systems.
-Prior to Belmont Instrument LLC, Mr. Ellacott was President and CEO of Laborie Medical Technologies ("Laborie").
-Laborie is a urology and gastroenterology medical device company formerly based in Toronto with manufacturing facilities in Toronto, Montreal, Enschede, NL, Attikon, Switzerland and Portsmouth, New Hampshire.
-Mr. Ellacott joined private equity owned Laborie as President and CEO in July 2013 and in four years completed 14 global acquisitions, tripling Laborie's revenue and increasing EBITDA eight-fold.
+Mr. Ellacott has served as Chief Executive Officer of Belmont Instrument since December 2017.
+Belmont Instrument is a Boston based private equity owned medical device company with a leading global position in fluid warming and infusion systems.
+Prior to Belmont Instrument, Mr. Ellacott was the President and CEO of Laborie.
+Laborie is a Urology and Gastroenterology medical device company based in Toronto with manufacturing facilities in Toronto, Montreal, Enschede, NL, Attikon, Switzerland and Portsmouth, New Hampshire.
+Mr. Ellacott joined private equity owned Laborie as President and CEO in July 2013 and in four years completed 14 global acquisitions tripling Laborie's revenue and increasing EBITDA eight-fold.
 The company was ranked as one of the fastest growing and most profitable medical device companies in the world.
-Prior to joining Laborie, Mr. Ellacott served as Executive Vice President and General Manager of Invacare Corporation's (NYSE: IVC) C\$1 billion North and South American homecare and rehabilitation business.
-Mr. Ellacott has also held executive positions with Baxter International Inc. and American Hospital Supply, Inc., with assignments in Canada, Australia and the United States.
-Mr. Ellacott serves on the board of Belmont Medical Technologies and Aspen Surgical Products.
+Prior to joining Laborie, Mr. Ellacott served as Executive Vice President and General Manager of Invacare's (NYSE: IVC) \$1 billion North and South American homecare and rehabilitation business.
+Mr. Ellacott has also held executive positions with Baxter International and American Hospital Supply, with assignments in Canada, Australia and the United States.
+Mr. Ellacott serves on the board of Belmont Instrument and is the past Chairman of the board of the Canadian Assistive Devices Association.
 Mr. Ellacott holds a Bachelor of Business Administration Degree from Wilfrid Laurier University, Waterloo, Ontario, Canada and is a dual United States and Canadian citizen.